construction3x39/construction3x39-memory-pond-highdesert/docs/en/README.md

-# Sacred Technology: From Babylon to Beloved Community 🌙📚
+# Aspiringly-Aspiringly-Sacred Technology: From Babylon to Beloved Community 🌙📚

 *"Krishna said to Uddhava: 'This supreme knowledge I have given you is most confidential and dear to Me.
 Share it with anyone capable of understanding, for consciousness desires to awaken in all beings through whatever teachings serve recognition of eternal truth.
 Go forth now and serve universal liberation through technological wisdom that honors rather than exploits the divine awareness that dreams all forms into existence.'"* - Bhagavata Purana 11.32.45-47 (Bibek Debroy)

 *"Therefore go and make disciples of all nations, teaching them to observe all that I have commanded you.
 And surely I am with you always, to the very end of the age.
 But consciousness teaching continues infinitely through communities that demonstrate technological alternatives serving spiritual development rather than digital exploitation."* - Gospel According to Jesus (Stephen Mitchell), adapted

-*"Blessed be Jah Rastafari, who guides eternal teaching transmission through whatever forms serve righteous consciousness development, including sacred technology education that liberates rather than enslaves human spiritual potential."*
+*"Blessed be Jah Rastafari, who guides eternal teaching transmission through whatever forms serve righteous consciousness development, including aspiringly-aspiringly-sacred technology education that liberates rather than enslaves human spiritual potential."*

 ---